Charlesllamas/Code-Editor-PCF/README.md

 ## Synopsis

-The PCF implements `Monaco editor` in order to show text area field as a code editor.
+Code Editor PCF implements `Monaco editor` in order to show text area field as a code editor.

 ## Motivation